PuZZleDucK/Inclusivity-2020-January/slides/slide3.md

 <hr />

-Experienced vs Novice vs All
+- Experienced
+- Novice / None
+- Domain specific (science/gov/...)
+- Any and All

 Note:
 note